openPMD/openPMD-standard/STANDARD.md

-In addition to holding information about the iteration, each series of files  (`fileBased`) or series of groups (`groupBased`) should have attributes that describe the current time and the last timestep.
+In addition to holding information about the iteration, each series of files  (`fileBased`) or series of groups (`groupBased`) should have attributes that describe the current time and the last time step.

  - `time`
    - type: *(float / REAL8)*
    - description: the time corresponding to this iteration.
-This is somewhat loosely defined in the case of a staggered code.
-(At one given iteration, different quantities may be defined at different times.)
-However, this ambiguity is resolved at the *record* level (see below), where each quantity has an attribute `timeOffset` which corresponds to its offset with respect to `time`.
+Because at one given iteration, different quantities may be defined at different times (e.g. in a staggered code), this time is defined as a global reference time for this iteration.
+This ambiguity is then resolved at the *record* level
+     (see below), where each quantity has an attribute `timeOffset` which corresponds to its offset with respect the reference `time`.

 	For instance, in a staggered PIC code, the `time` attribute can be the time at which the electric field is defined, and the magnetic